How Our Consistency Obsession Created the Burnout Economy

 Your business doesn't need to be everywhere.
 It needs to be exactly where it matters, when it matters, for the people who matter.

-If you're reading this thinking "Yes, I'm exhausted by the consistency demands but don't know how else to grow my business," you're not alone.
+If you're reading this thinking: 'But I'm exhausted by the consistency demands but don't know how else to grow my business,' you're not alone.
 The good news?
 There are other ways to build that work with your natural energy, not against it.